"

 6) A

-In music, silence is as important as sound.
-Just as we use note values to represent how long to hold out sounds, we use rest values to show how long to have silence.
-Now that we are familiar with the basic note values, we will also learn about the less-common note values in this section.
-The notes and rests in blue in Example 1.4.1 are the most common ones.
+In music, silence is just as important as sound.
+Similar to how we use note values to indicate how long to sustain sounds, we use rest values to show how long the silence lasts.
+Now that we understand the basic note values, we will also explore the less common note values in this section.
+The notes and rests boxed in blue in Example 1.4.1 are the most frequently used ones.

 Example 1.4.1.
 Notes and rests